Complaints / Grievance Policy

 -

-If a student or other community member remains unsatisfied with the response of Seminary to the matter, they may file a complaint with the Florida Department of Education’s Commission for Independent Education, or the respective commission in the state where they reside (see list below).
+If a student or other community member remains unsatisfied with the response of Seminary to the matter, they may file an appeal as follows.

 Alabama